 Similarly tagged OmniNerd content:

-- Gasoline with 10% Cellulosic Ethanol Sold at a Service Station in Canada, by Brandon almost 4 years ago
+- Gasoline with 10% Cellulosic Ethanol Sold at a Service Station in Canada, by Brandon about 7 years ago

-- First Hydrogen and Gasoline Station Opened by Shell in West L.A., by Brandon almost 5 years ago
+- First Hydrogen and Gasoline Station Opened by Shell in West L.A., by Brandon about 8 years ago

-- Global Warm-Mongering., by LordDilly about 5 years ago
+- Global Warm-Mongering., by LordDilly over 8 years ago